syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 ![](/assets/investigations//KiwanHospital/image22.jpg)
 *Images taken by the investigations team of the hospital’s laboratory located on the bottom or basement floor.*

 The hospital’s ambulance room, on the basement or bottom floor, was additionally damaged with the remnants of the ceiling, the ceiling fan, as well as medical equipment covering the ground.
-Moreoer, the hospital’s laboratory in the basement was left covered in debris after the attack with necessary equipment destroyed from the missile's impact.
+Moreover, the hospital’s laboratory in the basement was left covered in debris after the attack with necessary equipment destroyed from the missile's impact.
 With the facility's roof collaposed, access to the second floor was blocked by rubble preventing access to other parts of the facility.
 Up the stairs on the second floor, debris from broken windows, hospital equipment, and burnt medicine from the pharmacy block the hospital corridors.

 <iframe src="https://giphy.com/embed/VJBUhy615mPBOCDmb1" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/VJBUhy615mPBOCDmb1">via GIPHY</a></p>